• Skip to primary navigation

 How to Show All Running Apps and Processes on Mac

-The most common way to take a look at all apps, programs and processes running on a MacBook is by using Activity Monitor, which provides a good view of the current apps and processes running on Mac, along with the amount of resources being uses by these apps and processes.
+This can be done by using Activity Monitor, which provides a real-time view of all the processes running on Mac, along with the amount of resources being used by each of these processes.

 Show All Running Apps and Processes on Mac